dyhes/zulip/templates/zerver/help/marking-messages-as-read.md

 # Marking messages as read

-Zulip automatically keeps track of which messages you have and haven't read.
+Aloha automatically keeps track of which messages you have and haven't read.
 Unread messages have a line along the left side, which fades when the message gets marked as read.

-Zulip offers tools to manually mark one or more messages as read, and you can configure whether messages are marked as read automatically when you scroll.
+Aloha offers tools to manually mark one or more messages as read, and you can configure whether messages are marked as read automatically when you scroll.

 ## Configure whether messages are automatically marked as read